 If you were born between 1950 and 1999, walk around the lake and find the sign for the year you were born.
 It is a great photo opp!

 Food options: Everything Pop food court open from 6 am to 12 am; pizza delivery is available to your rooms from 5 pm – 12 am.
-There is also a poolside bar.
+There is also a poolside bar that you can visit during your visit!

 Pools: Hippy Dippy Pool near the 1960’s building.
 Features 4 flower showers that spray into the pool.
 There is also a Hippy Dippy kids pool with a zero entry and fountains.
 There is a Petals Pool Bar nearby.